gpellicciotta/country-study-help/README.md

 The interface will simply be a web-page with:
 - A text-box allowing to enter a name (of a country or capital): auto-complete will help and when there is a result, the info of that country will be shown
-- Three quiz-buttons: "Random Flag", "Random Country", "Random Capital"
+- Three quiz-buttons: "Random Flag", "Random Country", "Random Capital", with also "Show Answer" and "Good|Bad Answer" evaluation buttons
+- A button to just show a random country with all info

 ## Architecture